 - Cold water washing is better for the environment and has been shown to be just as effective as hot water for cleaning clothes.

-All of these organic bedding brands are made with certified organic natural fibers and other organic materials and without any harsh chemicals.
+Rest assured that all of these organic and non-toxic bedding brands are made with natural fibers (most are certified organic) and other organic materials and produced without any harsh chemicals.

 Coyuchi